metal3-io/metal3-docs/design/baremetal-operator/annotation-for-power-cycling-and-deleting-failed-nodes.md

 ### Upgrade / Downgrade Strategy

 The added functionality is inert without external input.
-No changes are required to preserve the existing behaviour.
+No changes are required to preserve the existing behavior.

 ### Version Skew Strategy

-By shipping the new controller with the baremetal-operator that it consumes, we can prevent any version mismatches.
+By shipping the new controller with the BareMetal Operator that it consumes, we can prevent any version mismatches.

 ## Drawbacks

-Baremetal is currently the only platform looking to implement this feature, so any implementation is necessarily non-standard.
+Bare metal is currently the only platform looking to implement this feature, so any implementation is necessarily non-standard.

-If other platforms come to see value in power based recovery, there may need to design a different or more formal signaling method (than an annotation) as well as decompose the implementation into discrete units that can live behind a platform independant interface such as the Machine or Cluster APIs.
+If other platforms come to see value in power based recovery, there may need to design a different or more formal signaling method (than an annotation) as well as decompose the implementation into discrete units that can live behind a platform independent interface such as the Machine or Cluster APIs.

 ## Alternatives